The Hokkaido is a Japanese dog that is seen as being extremely rare outside Japan itself.

-The body is clearly muscular but as it is not the largest of dogs, this does come across as being quite stocky in nature.
+The body is muscular but as it is not the largest of dogs, this does come across as being quite stocky.

-Interestingly enough, Hokkaido dogs that are bred outside of Japan do also tend to be slightly smaller in nature than those in Japan, but both types are still as strong as one another.
+Interestingly enough, Hokkaido dogs that are bred outside of Japan do also tend to be slightly smaller than those in Japan, but both types are still as strong as one another.

-They have a double coat that requires grooming on a weekly basis, but it is still relatively short in nature.
+They have a double coat that requires grooming every week, but it is still relatively short.